65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 None of these indicators triggered an automated alert.

-At 7:08 PM, the automated scripts began.
-Two Python scripts ran in parallel from a Swiss bulletproof VPS:
+Two Python scripts ran in parallel from the Swiss VPS:

 Script 1 (cloud storage):Enumerated every shared folder accessible to the VP's account, recursively walked the entire folder tree, and downloaded every file.
-232,000+ unique files.
+233,000+ unique files.
 Approximately 1.15 TB.
-The script ran for 28 hours straight, refreshing its authentication token every 60 minutes.
+The script ran for 4.5 hours, refreshing its authentication token as needed.

-Script 2 (SharePoint): Used the search API to enumerate every site collection, then systematically downloaded files from 394 sites.
+Script 2 (SharePoint): Used the search API to enumerate every site collection, then systematically downloaded files.
 69,000+ files.
-Average speed: 6,600 files per hour, peaking at 10,850 per hour.
+6,547 download actions in a single 25-minute burst, peaking at 10,850 files per hour.
 The gap between file accesses averaged 0.54 seconds.

 Combined: approximately 301,000 unique files totaling an estimated 1.2 to 1.3 TB.